-In the following three years of the DES, further funding is being made available to PCNs around ARRS, Extended Access, investment and impact fund and seven national service specifications related to: 1) structured medication reviews and optimisation; 2) enhanced health in care homes; 3) anticipatory care; 4) supporting early cancer diagnosis; 5) personalised care; 6) CVD prevention and diagnosis; 7) tackling neighbourhood inequalities.
+In the following three years of the DES, further funding is being made available to PCNs around ARRS, Enhanced Access, investment and impact fund and seven national service specifications related to: 1) structured medication reviews and optimisation; 2) enhanced health in care homes; 3) anticipatory care; 4) supporting early cancer diagnosis; 5) personalised care; 6) CVD prevention and diagnosis; 7) tackling neighbourhood inequalities.

 The CCG has been very clear that the funding identified via the PCN DES is for practices (where applicable) and the PCNs.
 This DES is part of the GP contract and we are starting to see real progress in PCNs in Bradford and getting established ways of working embedded.

 Each PCN has a Clinical Director using the funding allocated to them (based on per registered patient).
 The role of the PCN Clinical Director is specified by NHSE and includes:

 - The Clinical Director will work collaboratively with Clinical Directors from other PCNs within the ICS/STP area, playing a critical role in shaping and supporting their ICS/STP, helping to ensure full engagement of primary care in developing and implementing local system plans.